aiishii/JEMHopQA/README.md

 ## License and Acknowledgements

-- This dataset is copyrighted by the [SHINRA Project](http://shinra-project.info/) and is licensed for use and redistribution under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt).
+- This dataset is copyrighted by the [RIKEN](https://www.riken.jp/en/about/) and is licensed for use and redistribution under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt).

   ![https://creativecommons.org/licenses/by-sa/4.0/legalcode](https://i.imgur.com/7HLJWMM.png)

 - We would appreciate it if you could refer to the following references when presenting your research results using this dataset.

   - Ai Ishii, Naoya Inoue, Satoshi Sekine.
 "Construction of a Japanese multi-hop QA dataset for a question-answering system that can explain its reasons".
 Proceedings of the 29th Annual Conference of the Association for Natural Language Processing (NLP2023)

+- Special thanks to Dr. Hisami Suzuki.

 - This work was supported by the  JSPS Grants-in-Aid for Scientific Research JP20269633 and 19K20332.